Christian-Shaffer/etch-a-sketch/README.md

-Nearing the end of The Odin Project, my project included creating an "etch-a-sketch" where the user can interact with a flexible grid of squares to add colors to them.
+Nearing the end of The Odin Project Foundations, my assignment included creating an "etch-a-sketch" where the user can interact with a flexible grid of squares to add colors to them.

 Link to assignment: https://www.theodinproject.com/lessons/foundations-etch-a-sketch